SIDNEYHOLMES/SIDNVIM/README.md

 # SIDNVIM

-Sidney's personal Neovim + tmux configuration — a single, documented source of truth for programming, note taking, and networking.
-Built to install cleanly on any Linux distro or WSL.
+My personal Neovim + tmux configuration — a single, documented source of truth for programming and note taking (networking coming soon).
+Built to install cleanly on Linux / WSL.

 Neovim config is a modular rewrite of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), organized into